Knowledge Center

 Abstract depiction of what is reverse logistics?

-Returns are inescapable in retail.
-Last year, the average seller received $166 million in returned merchandise for every $1 billion in sales, and 20.8% of online purchases were returned.
-And because returns are inescapable, so too is reverse logistics.
-In this article, you’ll learn the best reverse logistics practices for retailers, including return initiation, consolidation, intelligent dispositioning, and collecting data to inform future decisions.
+With more e-commerce returns getting processed each year, it's critical for supply chain professionals to get a strong handle on their reverse logistics program.
+Last year, for example, the average retail brand processed $166 million in returned merchandise for every $1 billion in sales, with 20.8% of online purchases being returned.
+In this article, you’ll learn reverse logistics best practices for retailers, including return initiation, consolidation, intelligent dispositioning, and collecting data to inform future decisions.

-In technical terms, it’s a part of supply chain management.
+In technical terms, reverse logistics is a part of supply chain management.
 It allows for purchased goods to go backwards from the end customer all the way back to the original manufacturer if need be.

 Flowchart explaining what is reverse logistics